devPadre/marbles/README.md

   4. owner (string)

 We are going to create a Web based UI that can set these values and store them in our blockchain.
-The marble gets created in the blockchain storage aka ledger as a key value pair.
+The talent marker gets created in the blockchain storage aka ledger as a key value pair.
-The `key` is the marble id, and the `value` is a JSON string containing the attributes of the marble (listed above).
+The `key` is the talent marker id, and the `value` is a JSON string containing the attributes of the talent marker (listed above).
 Interacting with the cc is done by using the gRPC protocol to a peer on the network.
 The details of the gRPC protocol are taken care of by an SDK called [Hyperledger Fabric Client](https://www.npmjs.com/package/fabric-client) SDK.
 Check the picture below for topology details.